Civil Service Employment

 2 plans from which to choose: MSC Preferred Provider and Group Health Northwest.

 Full family coverage according to plan provisions.
-The current plans are Washington Dental Service and Willamette Dental.
+The current plans are Delta Dental and Willamette Dental.
 Spokane County pays the full premium for employees, and there are minimal charges for spouses and dependents.

 Vision Care Plan